About the Renaissance Scholars Distinction

 I plan to take time off to do something else immediately before graduate school, such as a job, or the Peace Corps.
 Do immediate post-graduation plans have to be concrete or could the prize be deferred?

 Your immediate plans do not have to be concrete.
 Once your undergraduate degree has been awarded, you will have up to five years to request disbursement of your prize.
-Renaissance Scholar prize recipients must demonstrate evidence of enrollment in a graduate program in order to receive the prize amount.
+Renaissance Scholar prize recipients must demonstrate evidence of enrollment in a graduate program (within or outside of the U.S.) in order to receive the prize amount.

 May I earn the Renaissance Scholar and Discovery Scholar or Global Scholar distinctions?